Is Keto Healthy Long Term?

 • LoriGlory

-LoriGlory 5 months ago
+LoriGlory a year ago

 I lost 30 lbs, but I’ve done that before with other programs.
 My main challenge is maintaining my weight.
 I’m looking for some guidelines on percentages for macros.
 I raised my net carbs from 5% to 7%, thinking I’d ease back into the real world, which includes my very supportive husband.
 He has no reason to watch his weight, but doesn’t want us to eat separate meals.
 I split the remaining percentages equally between fats and protein, but I’m always eating over my fat allotment and under my protein goal.
 I am changing the percentages after I weigh tomorrow, but I would appreciate any advice.